yhomarys-qa/qa-conduit-manual-testing/02-Test-Cases/Authentication/Login/TC-007_Login_Email_Placeholder.md

 3. Observe the placeholder text inside the field

 ## Expected Result
-The placeholder should display "Enter your username or email"
+The "Email or Username" field should display the placeholder text: "Enter your username or email".